ChengzijunAixiaoli/POTD/README.md

 * Numpy (>= 1.11)
 * Matplotlib (>= 1.5)
 * For Optimal transport [Python Optimal Transport](https://pot.readthedocs.io/en/stable/) POT (>=0.5.1)
+* ...

 ### What is included ?

-* Python3 implementation of POTD
+* Python3 and R implementation of POTD

-* A demo of POTD, compared with SIR, SAVE, and DR methods.
+* A demo of POTD in both Python3 and R, compared with SIR, SAVE, and DR methods.
+* Simulation results

 ### Authors

 * [Cheng Meng](https://github.com/ChengzijunAixiaoli)